Plans are nothing… Planning is everything.

 During this third phase we build the solution in question.
 Much of the work is done in the code, but we hold regular status meetings with clients to maintain control, visibility, and to ensure we can accommodate changes in plans.
 Our clients are active members of our development team and have full access to the code, our development servers, and project management tools.

 Custom software only works if its users love it.
-Our process follows elements of the Agile methodology: we often step through foundation-development-deployment phases, in iterative units called “sprints”, to ensure you and your team can see the software coming together, use it, and adjust course as the software evolves.
+Our software consulting process follows elements of the Agile methodology: we often step through foundation-development-deployment phases, in iterative units called “sprints”, to ensure you and your team can see the software coming together, use it, and adjust course as the software evolves.

 We learned early on to give enough time and mindshare to rolling out systems.
 Sometimes a deployment can be easy, but in times when a data migration or server issue arises, it’s always best to have a clear plan.
 Our team has worked with some of the most exacting IT organizations in the world: we understand that getting a deployment right is critical for a business.